shanemhansen/shane.ai/docs/content/posts/threads-and-goroutines.md

 I've decided to write my own still-over-simplified all in one guide to the difference between a couple popular threads and fiber implementations.
 In order to keep this a blog post and not a novel I'm just going to focus on linux threads, go goroutines, and rust threads.

-tl;dr - Rust threads on linux use 8kb of memory, Goroutuines use 2kb.
+tl;dr - Rust threads on linux use 8kb of memory, Goroutines use 2kb.
 It's a big difference but nowhere near as big as the "kilobytes vs megabytes" claim I often see repeated.
+The magic of goroutines, if it exists, is tied up in how those tasks are integration with non-blocking I/O in a userspace scheduler.

 I'd like to give you better tools to reason about systems engineering questions like "should we use one thread per client?" "do we need to be async to scale?" "what concurrency architecture should I choose for my next project?"